 The great emigration

 Migration started early in Sweden.
-During the Middle Ages, Germans from merchant trading communities were the largest immigrant group, followed by the Finnish people who settled in Sweden in the 1500s.
+During the Middle Ages, Germans from merchant trading communities were the largest immigrant group.
 Roma people started immigrating as early as the 1500s, while Walloons – French-speaking people from Belgium – came to Sweden in the late 1600s as the country’s iron industry began to develop.

 Other key immigrant groups were Jews, who started arriving in the 1700s, alongside French artists and intellectuals.
 Once brick buildings started popping up all over the country, Italian workers skilled in bricklaying and stuccowork also started moving in.